-Baker and Kanade [1] used a learned representation of pixel variation to perform resolution enhancement of face images.
+Digital inpainting [3, 4, 6] is quite similar to our problem, although our domain and approach are quite different.
+Baker and Kanade [1] used a learned representation of pixel variation for perform resolution enhancement of face images.
 The processes employed to interpolate new high-resolution pixel data is quite similar in spirit to what we describe here, although the application and technical details differ significantly.
-The work by Freeman and Carmichael [7] on learning the relationships between intrinsic images is also related.
+The work by Freeman [23, 12] on learning the relationships between intrinsic images is also related.

 Our method bases its reconstruction process on having a small amount of range data and synthetically estimating the areas of missing range by using the current available data.
-Except for our earlier work [16, 17], we have not found published work dealing specifically with the approach we are taking.
+Except for our earlier work [24, 25], we have not found published work dealing specifically with the approach we are taking.
 In particular, such a method is feasible in man-made environments, which, in general, have inherent geometric constraints, such as planar surfaces.

-3 Our Statistical Approach for Inferring Depth
+3. Our Statistical Approach for Inferring Depth

-We based our approach on earlier work described by Torres-Mendez and Dudek [16].
-In that work, the voxel/pixel ordering of reconstruction (the order in which we choose the next depth value to synthesize) was determined using a predetermined schedule over space, essentially walking a spiral from the perimeter of a region towards the center.
-One of the problem with the spiral-scan ordering was the strong dependence on the previously estimated voxel.
-In the present work, we use an informationdriven approach, in which the order of reconstruction is to first recover the values of those augmented voxels for which we can make the most reliable inferences, so that as we reconstruct we select those voxels for reconstruction that have the largest degree of boundary constraint.
+We based our approach on earlier work described by Torres-Mendez and Dudek [24].
+In that work, the pixel ordering of reconstruction (the order in which we choose the next depth value to synthesize) was determined using a predetermined schedule over space, essentially walking a spiral from the perimeter of a region towards the center.
+One of the problem with the spiral-scan ordering was the strong dependence on the previously estimated pixel.
+In the present work, we use an information-driven approach, in which the order of reconstruction is to first recover the depth values of those locations for which we can make the most reliable inferences, so that as we reconstruct we select those pixels for reconstruction that have the largest degree of boundary constraint.
 We also have observed that the reconstruction across depth discontinuities is often problematic as there is comparatively little constraint for probabilistic inference at these locations.
 Further, such locations are often identified with edges in both the range and intensity maps.
-This observation leads to another modification in our reconstruction sequence: as we recover augmented voxels, we defer the reconstruction of augmented voxels close to intensity or depth discontinuities as much as possible.
-We use the Canny edge detector [3] for extracting the edges from the intensity images.
-The incorporation of edge information to our Markov Random Field model is very simple, we just add that information such that each augmented voxel now contains intensity, range (if known), and edge information (1 is there exist an edge, 0 otherwise).
+This observation leads to another modification in our reconstruction sequence: as we recover depth values, we defer the reconstruction of those pixels close to intensity or depth discontinuities as much as possible.